 How to Prepare Your Fish Finder for the Winter

 Winter comes every year, and there is no avoiding it.
 For fishermen that means a few different things.
 First, the summer heat passes and colder days make some fish species more active before freezing temperatures arrive.
 Autumn can be an ideal time for going out in the water because of that.
 Furthermore, the time comes to prepare your equipment for colder weather.
-You don't just have to get your boat ready; you need to take care of your electronics like fish finders.
+You don't just have to get your boat ready; you need to take out your Duratracs, sled or Snowdog, and ensure all of your electronics are ready for the season.

 No one wants to risk damaging a pricey device like a fish finder.
 Winter months can be devastating to delicate hardware and screens, especially in colder climates.
 Even if you are an owner of a budget or entry-level device, you should still protect it.

 This tutorial could be short because all fish finders come with a manual, but a lot of people lose track of theirs.
 That's why we're going to help you out and see how you can prepare yours for the winter.

 What About Water Resistance?

 Most fish finders are weather resistant, but the JIS or IPX protection can vary with each device.
 Some can only survive splashes of water from time to time, while others can work submerged for extended periods of time.